Breaking Dark: Hunting Heavy Decaying Dark Matter with Tibet AS$_\gamma$ and LHAASO-KM2A: Results

 In Fig.\,\ref{fig:angular} we show the energy integrated longitude profile of the DM signal (for benchmark values used in Fig.\,\ref{fig:flux_plots}), along with the LHAASO measurements\,\cite{LHAASO:2023gne} and astrophysical model from Ref.\,\cite{Chen:2024yin}.
 The color scheme and linestyles are same as Fig.\,\ref{fig:flux_plots}.
 Evidently, the benchmark decay value of $\tau_\chi = 2\times 10^{28}\,\mathrm{s}$ is also excluded for the angular data.

-The 95\% C.L. upper limits on DM lifetime for $\chi \to e^+e^-$ and $\chi \to b\bar{b}$ are shown in Figs.\,\ref{fig:ee_constraints} and \ref{fig: bbbar_constraints}, respectively.
+The 95\% C.L. upper limits on DM lifetime for $\chi \to e^+e^-$ and $\chi \to b\bar{b}$ are shown in Figs.\,\ref{fig:ee_constraints} and \ref{fig: bbbar_constraints}, respectively using the Tibet AS$_\gamma$ (purple solid line) and LHAASO (green solid line) measurements.
+The combined previous limits are shown by the orange dashed line.
 Leptonic final states are expected to produce harder photon spectra, whereas hadronic final states produce softer photon spectra.
 This effect can be seen in our limits presented in Figs.\,\ref{fig:ee_constraints} and \ref{fig: bbbar_constraints}.
 For both Tibet AS$_\gamma$ and LHAASO datasets, the $\chi \to e^+e^-$ limits are peaked at lower DM masses compared to $\chi \to b\bar{b}$.
 The impact of IC emission is particularly pronounced for the leptonic decay channels, such as $\chi \to e^+e^-$, where secondary gamma rays from electron/positron upscattering of background photons contribute substantially to the total flux.

 We have considered three background photon fields (CMB, SL, and IR) in calculating the IC contribution.
 The CMB component contributes most significantly due to its homogeneous nature and well-known properties.
 The impact of SL and IR backgrounds varies with position in the galaxy and becomes less significant at high latitudes\,\cite{Vernetto:2016alq}.